Meet the Crossbill Birds: Ultimate Nomads

 From their funky-looking beaks to peculiar migrations, see and learn what makes red crossbills and white-winged crossbill birds so special.

 Walking into a pine grove, you hear soft, unfamiliar calls overhead.
 Looking up, you see a dozen small birds clambering about over the pine cones, acting like tiny parrots.
 Some are red, some are dull yellow-green.
 Take a good look.
-These are crossbills, and they may stay put for a month or may be 100 miles away tomorrow.
+These are crossbill birds, and they may stay put for a month or may be 100 miles away tomorrow.

-When you look at a crossbill’s face, it’s obvious how it got its name.
+When you look at a crossbill’s beak, it’s obvious how it got its name.
 The bill is thick at the base, but the mandibles cross instead of meeting at their narrow tips.
 This shape would be awkward for picking up most items, but it’s perfect for one thing.
 It allows the birds to pry open the cones of pines, spruces, hemlocks and other evergreens.

 For most small birds, getting seeds out of a cone is too complicated to be worth the effort.
 For crossbills, it’s a snap.
-The bird inserts its bill between two cone scales and then closes it so that the crossed tips push the scales apart.
+The bird inserts its beak between two cone scales and then closes it so that the crossed tips push the scales apart.
 Twisting its head, the bird works to reach the seed buried between the scales.
-Using its tongue against grooves on the inside of its bill, it pulls out the seed, cracks the dry husk and swallows the kernel.
+Using its tongue against grooves on the inside of its beak, it pulls out the seed, cracks the dry husk and swallows the kernel.

 This happens in a lot less time than it takes to describe it.
 A crossbill can extract and eat more than 20 seeds per minute, which means better than one every three seconds!

 Learn about the different types of bird beaks and how birds use them to eat.

 When conifers are loaded with cones, these birds have an easy food source.
 But big cone crops don’t last and are extremely variable from year to year, so crossbills move until they find the next good food supply.
 In any given forest, crossbills might be abundant one year and completely absent the next.